 W.A.
-Rose Construction is a Bay Area general contractor with more than 80 years of experience serving the Bay Area.
-We have expertise in commercial, nonprofit, public works and residential sectors.
+Rose Construction is a Bay Area general contractor with more than 80 years of experience.
+Our expertise includes commercial, schools and nonprofits, public works and residential sectors.
 W.A.
 Rose specializes in tenant improvement projects, school renovations, structural upgrades and home-remodeling projects.

 Founded in 1936 in the heart of downtown Oakland, W.A.
 Rose has built a reputation for high-quality work.
 As a Small Local Business Enterprise (SLBE) for the City of Oakland, Alameda County and Port of Oakland, we’ve built a network of reliable, skilled craftsman to ensure consistently high-quality results.
 We take pride in our local heritage and our responsive, collaborative approach to client needs.

 Why W.A.
 Rose?

 We’ve built an enviable reputation for meeting budgets and schedules.
 Clients can count on worksites that are organized, clean and professionally managed.

 Recognized for our expertise and attention to detail.